Published on : 2023-01-25

 ```html Agile Methodologies in Project Management

-Agile Methodologies in the Industry of Project Management
+Agile Methodologies in Project Management

 Use Cases of Agile Methodologies